MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-sar-platform-support.md

 | 4 | 4 | TransmissionStatus | MBIM_MS_TRANSMISSION_STATUS | For more information, see the  MBIM_MS_TRANSMISSION_STATUS table.
 This indicates whether modem is having TX traffic every 5 seconds. |
 | 8 | 4 | HysteresisTimer | UINT32 | Hysteresis Indicator that is used by the modem to determine when to send the MBIMMsTransmissionStateInactive to the host.
 This value is the timer the modem sees as a continuous no-transmit activity before it sends an OFF indicator to host.
 This timer should be set in seconds, ranging from 1 second to 5 seconds. |

-The following MBIM_MS_TRANSMISSION_STATUS structure is used in the above table.
+The following MBIM_MS_TRANSMISSION_STATUS structure is used in the preceding table.
 It indicates whether modem is having TX traffic every 5 seconds.

 | Type | Value | Description |
 | --- | --- | --- |